 A common mistake is leaning over or twisting the torso when lifting the legs.
 It is a common problem with flexible individuals.
 Instead, keep the balanced pressure on the left and right hands.
 Also, make sure the torso and hips are as stable.

 Finally, don’t try bending at the elbow to twist the torso to counteract the below-average flexibility of the hips.
-Instead, keep your elbows locked out, and try making your arms straight.
+Instead, keep your elbows locked out, and try straightening your arms.
 If you have lesser extension and flexion, focus on moving your leg as high as possible.
 Also, with time, you will improve.

 Secondary Muscles –

 The fire hydrant exercise targets your hip muscles.
 However, the fire hydrant is also helpful for strengthening your core and abdominal muscles.
 You can improve hip extension, external hip rotation, and hip abduction.
-Thus, you can use variations of the exercise to target your thigh muscles.
+Thus, you can use exercise variations to target your thigh muscles.
 You can do so with resistance bands, kicks, and pulses.

 The Last Word on How to Improve Your Mobility with the Fire Hydrant Exercise

+The fire hydrant exercise is excellent for improving your mobility and athleticism.
 Your hips are essential when performing sports.
-Unfortunately, one of the most prominent injuries in older people is hip injury.
+Unfortunately, hip injury is one of the most prominent injuries in older people.
 Doctors make a lot of money from hip replacements.
 Not only does the hip improve your balance and agility, but it also affects your mobility.

 The main thing you need to know about the fire hydrant is that it improves the hip, one of the most important muscles.
 In addition, it is a perfect exercise for improving the legs, butt, and core muscles.
 Finally, combine the fire hydrant with isometric exercises, cardio, and resistance training for the best results.